Azure Boards

 2. In the Development section (right panel), click create a branch or link an existing branch.

-• Alternatively, open the Azure Repos pull request and link the work item from the PR’s work item section.
+• Or open the Azure Repos pull request and link the work item from there.

 3. Once a branch or PR is linked, retry the deploy action.